The nursing home loan is an optional part of the Fair Deal Scheme.

 You can apply for a nursing home loan:

-Your loan will be approved on the same date as your Fair Deal funding if you apply for them together.
+Your loan will be paid from the same date as your Fair Deal funding if you apply for them together.

 If you're approved, you can always change your mind before accepting the loan.